-on the use of the Frequency band 169.4 - 169.8125 MHz
+on a harmonised frequency plan for the use of the band 169.4 - 169.8125 MHz

-(ECC/DEC/(05)02)
+(ECC/DEC/(05)02) amended 5 September 2007 amended 12 November 2010 considering

-Comparable technical specifications to those given in this ECC Decision are given in EC Decision no. (2005/928/EC).
+Comparable technical specifications to those given in this ECC Decision are given in EC Decision no. (2005/928/EC) amended with EC Decision no. (2008/673/EC).
 EU Member States and, if so approved by the EEA Joint Committee, Iceland, Liechtenstein and Norway are obliged to implement the EC Decision.

-"The European Conference of Postal and Telecommunications Administrations, considering
+"The European Conference of Postal and Telecommunications Administrations,

 - a) that harmonised spectrum can provide the best conditions for the introduction of new or emerging pan-European applications; - b) that the use of the band 169.4 169.8125 MHz is to a certain extent harmonised within Europe and that this harmonisation should at least be maintained or if possible extended.
-Changes to the usage of this band should be made in a way that is consistent with the Mission Statement of the ECC; - c) that when introducing new applications in the band 169.4 169.8125 MHz account should be taken of the existing applications in this band such as paging and PMR, and that these existing applications should be allowed to remain in operation as long as required or as long as the licences for these applications are valid; - d) that CEPT Recommendation T/R 25-07 regarding the band 169.4125 169.8125 MHz remains in force in relation to the paging and other incumbent systems that remain operational in the band; - e) that existing paging systems cannot be re-allocated due to great technical problems or heavy cost implications; - f) that the preferred high power paging channels were chosen to include those channels known to be used by existing paging systems.
-Channel 9 should be avoided to protect low power devices and channel 14 due to incompatibility with broadcasting; - g) that development to existing systems or the creation of new systems for non-preferred applications on a national basis should be minimised, and in any case be implemented in such a manner as not to constrain the harmonised implementation of the preferred applications; - h) that new paging systems in particular could preferentially use PMR/PAMR bands as identified in ERC Report 25; - that the compatibility studies assuming worst case conditions indicate possible areas of interference between the proposed applications, but the actual usage of these applications will alleviate the situation, see ECC Report no. 55; - j) that the designation of spectrum to one or more particular applications should only be done on a technological neutral basis; - k) that the EC has given the CEPT a mandate to review the band 169.4 169.8125 MHz in the light of the Community policy.
+Changes to the usage of this band should be made in a way that is consistent with the Mission Statement of the ECC; - c) that when introducing new applications in the band 169.4 169.8125 MHz account should be taken of the existing applications in this band such as paging and PMR, and that these existing applications should be allowed to remain in operation as long as required or as long as the licences for these applications are valid; - d) that existing paging systems cannot be re-allocated due to great technical problems or heavy cost implications; - e) that new paging systems in particular could preferentially use PMR/PAMR bands as identified in ERC Report 25; - f) that the compatibility studies assuming worst case conditions indicate possible areas of interference between the proposed applications, but the actual usage of these applications will alleviate the situation, see ECC Report no. 55; - g) that the designation of spectrum to one or more particular applications should only be done on a technological neutral basis; - h) that the Decision ECC/DEC/(05)02 was first adopted by ECC in 2005 within the frame of an EC mandate to CEPT to review the band 169.4 169.8125 MHz in the light of the Community policy; - i) that the band 169.4 169.8125 MHz has been divided into a low power part and a high power part; - that regulatory parameters for Aids for the hearing impaired, Meter reading, Asset tracking and tracing and social alarms operating in the low power part of band 169.4 - 169.8125 MHz are presented in ERC/REC 70-03; - k) that in EU/EFTA countries the radio equipment that is under the scope of this Decision shall comply with the R&TTE Directive.
+Conformity with the essential requirements of the R&TTE Directive may be demonstrated by compliance with the applicable harmonised European standard(s) or by using the other conformity assessment procedures set out in the R&TTE Directive.